grafana/mimir/docs/sources/mimir/operators-guide/mimir-runbooks/_index.md

 - See [`MimirIngesterReachingSeriesLimit`](#MimirIngesterReachingSeriesLimit) runbook.

-### err-mimir-ingester-max-ephemeral-series

-This critical error occurs when an ingester rejects a write request because it reached the maximum number of ephemeral series.

-How it **works**:

-- The ingester keeps all ephemeral series in memory.
-- The ingester has a per-instance limit on the number of ephemeral series, used to protect the ingester from overloading in case of high traffic.
-- When the limit on the number of ephemeral series is reached, new ephemeral series are rejected, while samples can still be appended to existing ones.
-- To configure the limit, set the `-ingester.instance-limits.max-ephemeral-series` option (or `max_ephemeral_series` in the runtime config).

-How to **fix** it:

-- Increase the limit, or reshard the tenants between ingesters.
-Please see [`MimirIngesterReachingSeriesLimit`](#MimirIngesterReachingSeriesLimit) runbook for more details (it describes persistent storage, but same principles apply to ephemeral storage).

 ### err-mimir-ingester-max-inflight-push-requests

 This error occurs when an ingester rejects a write request because the maximum in-flight requests limit has been reached.